plausible/docs/docs/self-hosting-configuration.md

 You just need to add your account details, mount the database in the `plausible` container and let the image update the database automatically.
 To run the complete setup including geoip see [`docker-compose-geoip.yml`](https://github.com/plausible/hosting/blob/master/geoip/docker-compose.geoip.yml).

-### Google Search Integration
+### Google API Integration

-To enable the Google Search Console integration, as is described elsewhere in the [docs](google-search-console-integration.md), you first need to authorize your self-hosted installation with a Google Account.
-Complete the following three tasks to do so.
+To enable [the Google Search Console integration](google-search-console-integration.md) and [Google Analytics imports,](google-analytics-import.md) you first need to authorize your self-hosted installation with a Google Account.
+Complete the following two tasks to do so.

 #### Task One: Create an OAuth Client

-1. Login to
-[Google API Console](https://console.developers.google.com/) with your Google Account.
+1. Login to [Google API Console](https://console.developers.google.com/) with your Google Account.
 We will need to obtain OAuth 2.0 credentials such as a Client ID and Client Secret key that are known to both Google and your installation.
 2. Once on the API Console, create a new project for the Plausible integration.

 ![google1](https://user-images.githubusercontent.com/85956139/132954658-2d5bc2c3-22c2-4300-b9c6-cbe4f8f8987e.png)